jaison080/iedc-blog/content/post/hello-world.md

     website: "https://www.linkedin.com/in/aldrinjenson/"
 ---

-Behind the scenes view into the making of IEDCMEC blog project by the CTO of IEDC-MEC.
-Maybe a bit long, but read on if you are interested about project management and the technical aspect of how this blog is made.
+Behind the scenes view into the making of IEDCMEC blog project, told by the CTO of IEDC-MEC.
+Maybe a bit long, but read on if you are interested about project management or the technical aspects of how the blog platform is made.

 ## Introduction

-The IEDCMEC Blog you are looking at right now is an initiative started this year by the tech team of IEDC-MEC.
+The IEDCMEC Blog platform in which you are reading this article right now is an initiative started this year by the tech team of IEDC-MEC.
 This article lists out the approach we took to build the blog, the features it has and some of the challenges we faced.

 ## Why we built the blog